LukePappa/Ourism/text.md

-The essence of existence is the Divine.
-Union with the Divine constitutes true fulfillment.
+The essence of existence is God.
+Union with Him constitutes true fulfillment.